robrwo/Robots-Validate/README.md

 - `agent`

     This is the user-agent string.
-If it does not match, then the DNS lookkups will not be performed.
+If it does not match, then the DNS lookups will not be performed.

     It is optional.